Khana Baraha

 Khana Baraha is a Bengali historical drama film directed by Bijoy Bose and produced by Ashim Sarkar.
-This film was based the story of Manmatha Roy on the life of Khana and Varāhamihira, the ancient mathematician astrologers of India.
+This film was based on the story of Manmatha Roy about the life of Khana and Varāhamihira, the ancient mathematician astrologers of India.
 It was released on 29 May 1981.

 Plot

 Baraha is an astrologer and member of emperor Vikramaditya's Navaratnas.
 He abandoned his new born son in the sea.
 The baby reaches the coast of Singhal and grows up as Mihir with miraculous astrological knowledge.
-He marry Khana, another talented lady poet.
-Now They come to India to search Mihir's parents.
+He marries Khana, another talented lady poet.
+They come to India to search Mihir's parents.